 Applies to: all Party identifiers in all PEPPOL components

 XML attributes for Party Identifiers in UBL documents

 The “schemeID” attribute SHOULD be populated in all instances of the “ID” element when used within a “PartyIdentification” element when used within a “Party” element.
 The only valid values are defined in the [ISO 6523] code list as the numeric “International Code Designator” (ICD) value.

 Extended values starting with “99” as indicated by POLICY 6 MUST NOT be used.

 Applies to: all business documents used in a PEPPOL BIS with UBL syntax mapping

 Note: the Party Identification is not involved in a PEPPOL Document Exchange – it is contained for business usage only.

 Example 1:

 The following example denotes that the ISO 6523 ICD value is 0088 meaning it’s a GLN number with the value of 7300010000001.

 <cac:PartyIdentification> <cbc:ID schemeID="0088">7300010000001</cbc:ID> </cac:PartyIdentification>

 Example 2:

 The following example denotes that the ISO 6523 ICD value is 0002 meaning it’s a French SIRENE number with the value of 542034942.

 <cac:PartyIdentification> <cbc:ID schemeID="0002">542034942</cbc:ID> </cac:PartyIdentification>

+XML attributes for Party Identifiers in CII documents

+The “schemeID” attribute SHOULD be populated in all instances of the “ID” element when used within a “PartyIdentification” element when used within a “Party” element.
+The only valid values are defined in the [ISO 6523] code list as the numeric “International Code Designator” (ICD) value.

+Extended values starting with “99” as indicated by POLICY 6 MUST NOT be used.

+Applies to: all business documents used in a PEPPOL BIS with CII syntax mapping

+Note: the Party Identification is not involved in a PEPPOL Document Exchange – it is contained for business usage only.

+Example 1:

+The following example denotes that the ISO 6523 ICD value is 0088 meaning it’s a GLN number with the value of 7300010000001.

+<ram:BuyerTradeParty>

+<ram:ID schemeID="0088">7300010000001</ram:ID>

+</ram:BuyerTradeParty>

+Example 2:

+The following example denotes that the ISO 6523 ICD value is 0002 meaning it’s a French SIRENE number with the value of 542034942.

+<ram:BuyerTradeParty>

+<ram:ID schemeID="0002 ">542034942</ram:ID>

+</ram:BuyerTradeParty>

 Policies on Identifying Document Types supported by PEPPOL

 Document types used in PEPPOL are identified using the concepts defined in the PEPPOL Identifier Schemes Version 1.0.0 (see [PEPPOL_Transp]).
 As outlined in POLICY 2 document type identifier values have to be treated case sensitive.